Grid Legends: Development and release

 Grid Legends was announced at EA Play Live 2021.
 It is the fifth video game of the Grid series developed by Codemasters and the first instalment published by Electronic Arts, making this the series' debut on EA's Origin as their main platform, which is also playable on the EA desktop app.
 In addition to be released on Microsoft Windows, PlayStation 4 and Xbox One platforms, the game was also set to come to the ninth generation of video game consoles PlayStation 5 and Xbox Series X/S for the first time in the franchise.
 The game was released on February 25, 2022.
 On January 12, 2023, the game was released for the Meta Quest 2.
-On December 17, 2024, the game was released for iOS and Android devices.
+On December 17, 2024, the game was released for iOS and Android devices.the online servers for the PS4, PS5, Xbox One, and Xbox Series X/S will be shut down on September 11, 2026.

 Updates and downloadable content

 The game received numerous downloadable content packs, including pre-order bonus pack Seneca & Ravenwest Double Pack, which added new events to the Career mode and four additional cars (Aston Martin Vantage GT4, Porsche 962C, Ginetta G55 GT4 and Koenigsegg Jesko).
 Also available are the Mechanic Pass and the Voltz Pack, the latter of which includes two additional cars (Volkswagen Golf GTI and Audi R8 1:1).

 The first major post-release downloadable content pack, Classic Car-Nage, was released on June 21, 2022.
 It features the returning Demolition Derby race type from Grid Autosport, along with a series of presentation cutscenes by Valentin Manzi, four courses and five cars made specifically for Demolition Derby.

 The second downloadable content pack, Enduring Sprint, was released on October 25, 2022.
 It features the new Endurance race type, along with a series of cutscenes covering Lara Carvalho and Yume Tanaka competing as teammates at Seneca Racing, the first appearance of Fuji Speedway since TOCA Race Driver and four new cars, namely Autozam AZ-1, Bentley Continental GT3, Bentley Speed 8, and BMW V12 LMR.

 The third downloadable content pack, The Rise of Ravenwest, was released on November 17, 2022.
 It features the returning Miami circuit from Grid 2 and four new cars, namely BMW 320 Turbo Group 5, Ford Mustang '67 Fastback, Plymouth GTX and Chevrolet Corvette C2, along with a series of cutscenes featuring a tell-all interview on the McKane's family in Grid history.

 The fourth and final downloadable content pack, Winter Bash, was released on January 27, 2023.
 It features five new Okutama point-to-point drift courses and three new cars, namely Bugatti Bolide, BMW 2002 and a custom drift-tuned SRT Viper GTS, along with a series of presentation cutscenes by Ajeet Singh, with occasional help from Manzi.